tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 &emsp;&emsp; — _permutation_random_state_: Contains the random state parameter for permutation feature importance algorithm.
 Serves to ensure reproducibility of results.
 &emsp;&emsp; — _mutual_information_random_state_: Contains the random state parameter for mutual information algorithm.
 Serves to ensure reproducibility of results.
 &emsp;&emsp; — _most_important_features_max_number_: Specifies the maximum number of most important features to display.
-&emsp;&emsp; — _interpret_tsne_reduced_data_: This parameter determines whether the interpretation of clustering results for data reduced using the t-SNE algorithm is performed.
-If set to 0, no interpretation will be performed.
-If set to a non-zero value, the interpretation will be saved.
-&emsp;&emsp; — _interpret_pca_reduced_data_: This parameter determines whether the interpretation of clustering results for data reduced using the PCA algorithm is performed.
-If set to 0, no interpretation will be performed.
-If set to a non-zero value, the interpretation will be saved.
-&emsp;&emsp; — _interpret_kernel_pca_reduced_data_: This parameter determines whether the interpretation of clustering results for data reduced using the Kernel PCA algorithm is performed.
-If set to 0, no interpretation will be performed.
-If set to a non-zero value, the interpretation will be saved.
 **· _ResultInterpreterSavePaths_:**
 &emsp;&emsp; — _path_to_pca_2d_gauss_result_: Here, the output of the Gaussian Mixture clustering, performed on data after 2D reduction using Linear PCA, is saved.
 &emsp;&emsp; — _path_to_kernel_pca_2d_gauss_result_: Here, the output of the Gaussian Mixture clustering, performed on data after 2D reduction using Kernel PCA, is saved.